zonemaster/zonemaster/docs/internal-documentation/maintenance/SystemTesting.md

 ### Procedure

-1. Build a preliminary distribution tarball for each component
+1. Make sure you have the correct preliminary distribution tarball for each component.

 2. For each configuration: